Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_ttime_4_g3.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-If she took 107 minutes on the running stage work out how long she took to complete the whole triathlon.
+If she took $107 \ \text{minutes}$ on the running stage work out how long she took to complete the whole triathlon.
 Give your answer in hours and minutes.

 </div>
 <div class='workings'>